You may be going about your daily life and find yourself wondering, “Why does my neck hurt?” Text neck could be the culprit.

 When To Seek Expert Help for Neck Pain

-Cervicalgia (neck pain) affects a fair amount of people each year.
+Cervicalgia (neck pain) affects a fair amount of people each year and require treatment.
 While it’s common, there are certain instances where you will want to talk to a doctor.
-If your neck pain persists for more than a week, is severe or is accompanied by additional serious symptoms, seek prompt medical attention.
+If your neck pain persists for more than a week, is severe or is accompanied by additional serious symptoms, seek prompt medical attention for text neck treatment.

 As specialists in all things neck and back pain, our experts at Citrus Spine Institute are here to help you recover from text neck syndrome.
 Contact us today to schedule a consultation and take a step toward finding relief.